 “I said goddamn it’s getting cold,” Jessy laughed.
 “Not even the whiskey can warm me up.”
 He eyed the bottle, grabbed it, and took another sip.
 “Ayye.”
 He said with a gapped-toothed grin.

 If only the cow could make it through the night and regain her strength, then she might be able to walk back to the corral—to safety.
 Or so the thinking went.
-He wasn’t getting anything from it other than the pint and forty bucks to fill his truck up and buy a few groceries the next time he and his girlfriend could get to town.
+He wasn’t getting much from it-- the pint of whiskey and eighty bucks to fill his truck up and buy a few groceries the next time he and his girlfriend could get to town.
 It was all the brothers could spare anyway, running the small operation like they did, and he wouldn’t have even asked for the money, if he didn’t feel the goddamn expectation to bring it home.

 For three weeks he, his girlfriend, their daughter, and his two little nephews had been confined to their home for either lack of gas or means to travel over the snow plugged roads.
 He shoveled snow, he shuffled cards, he swung the kettlebell he’d taken years ago from the school gym because no one was using the thing anyway.
 They watched Judge Judy and Jerry Springer—all the crazy white people perhaps worse off, or at least more ridiculous than they.
 They cursed the evening news and its weather report.
 Then they laughed about it, then they planned how they’d ration their meals through the week.
 The venison ran out and they ate oatmeal, bologna sandwiches, Ramen, and Chef Boyardee.
 Occasionally she cooked a can of chili and made some fry bread.